 Blessed Hermann is known by various names.
-They call him, Herman the Cripple monk, Hermann the Disabled monk, Hermannus Contractus (as his whole body was contracted) and Hermannus Augiensis.
+He is called as, Herman the Cripple monk, or Hermann the Disabled monk, or Hermannus Contractus (as his whole body was contracted) or Hermannus Augiensis.

-In some places, Herman’s name is spelt with two ‘n’s and known as ‘Hermann of Reichenau’.
+In some places, Herman’s name is spelt with two ‘n’s and also known as ‘Hermann of Reichenau’.

 I did not know about this saint, until I researched the ‘Hail Holy Queen’ prayer.

-Herman’s life was just amazing that I thought it would be valuable for many people who feel depressed due to physical disabilities.
+Hermann’s life was just amazing that I thought it would be valuable for many people.
+Specially those who feel depressed due to physical disabilities.

-Hermann who was called the cripple monk, made the best of his life and did not limit himself due to his crippled body.
+In his time, people called Hermann 'the cripple monk', and he was known as the monk who made the best of his life and did not limit himself due to his crippled body.

 Herman the Cripple monk lived in the 11th-century (1013 –1054) in Southern Germany.